 Equity, Diversity and Inclusion isn't just important in the workplace, it also forms a major part of our everyday lives.
 As an Individual I want to be able to be a champion for change and to push the mantel in the right direction with whatever action I take.
 Working at PPL, my top priority is to ensure we are an organisation our colleagues and close community can always be proud of by standing firmly on the values of inclusivity and fairness.
-I believe there's no and fairness.
 I believe there's no better legacy than the work we do to promote ED&I.

-Tomi Oyewumi , Co-Chair PPL Diversity Forum / Equity, Diversity & Inclusion Partner, PPL
+Tomi Oyewumi, Co-Chair PPL Diversity Forum / Equity, Diversity & Inclusion Partner, PPL